The college will accept an appeal of college policies to assist students who have experienced a serious extenuating set

 - Written statements on official letterhead

 - Copy of an obituary or an official death certificate which verifies a relationship of parent or child

 - Copy of non-voluntary official military orders with the date and signature of the commanding officer

 The completed appeal form must be submitted to the Question & Answer Center in the Daytona Beach Campus (Bldg.100, Rm119), or to the Falcon Center on any other campus location.
-The mailing address and fax number are at the top of the form.
+The return mailing address and fax number are at the top of the appeal forms.

 All academic related Appeal Forms are located on the Registration & Records homepage.